ismlkrkmz/Dragonfire/README.md

 <br>

 **Supported Distributions:** KDE neon, elementary OS and Ubuntu.
-All modern releases (Ubuntu 12.04 LTS and above) of these distributions are fully supported.
+All modern releases (Ubuntu 12.04 LTS and above stable versions) of these distributions are fully supported.
 Any other Ubuntu based distributions are partially supported.

 ### Contribute